 Your workplace may offer matching contributions depending on the details of your plan.
 Matching contributions are put into your account by your employer based on the plan’s requirements.
 For example, a plan may match the first 3% of your salary you contribute to your retirement account each year.

 You get to keep your matching contribution money when you leave your firm if you’ve vested in the plan.
 Some plans allow you to vest, or own, the matching contributions immediately.
 Others may require you to earn the matching contributions over a number of years.

 When you leave a job, you may have an option to leave your account with the plan’s investment manager.
 Or, you could opt to move the money out of the workplace retirement account to a retirement plan at a new job or to an IRA while keeping the tax benefits of the original plan.
 Moving your account is called a rollover.
-Ask your new employer to help with this transition to avoid any unintended tax consequences.
+Ask your new employer or IRA custodian to help with this transition to avoid any unintended tax consequences.